pschichtel/JavaCAN/README.md

 mvn clean package
 ```

-The `single-architecture` profile can build different architectures by specifying the properties `javacan.architecture` and `dockcross.architecture`.
+The `single-architecture` profile can build different architectures by specifying the properties `javacan.architecture` and `dockcross.image`.
 This can be used to build architectures
 that are not currently included in JavaCAN releases.
 Unit tests will be executed with the architecture being built.
 Overriding the test architecture is not possible, since other architectures are
 not being built.